FTBpro/go-workshop/coolfacts/docs/ex2-ping.md

 ## Getting Started
 Take a look around the program.
 You will notice one folder - `cmd`

-In Go programs, `cmd` folder is a convention when a program has more than one binary (e.g application).
+In Go programs, `cmd` folder is a convention when a program has more than one application.
-Usually the directory name inside the `cmd` matches the binary name, which on default will be the name of the binary.
-Each directory in the `cmd` (e.g application) has package `main`.
+Usually the directory name inside the `cmd` matches the binary name, which on default will be the name of the executable file.
+Each directory in the `cmd` (e.g application) has a package `main`.
 In this exercise we only have one application, but in the next ones, we will also have a client application.

 In here, we have inside the `cmd`, a folder named `coolfact_server`.
-This represent our server application, and includes a `main` package, with two files:
+This is our server application, and includes a `main` package, with two files:
 - `main.go`: file that includes our `main()` function
 - `server.go`: this is the transport of the application, its responsibility is to receive the http request and to apply the corresponding business-logic.
 In this file we will implement the http handlers for the server APIs.